aviat4ion/LazyFormFuzz/README.md

 # Lazy Form Fuzz
 A bookmarklet for filling HTML forms with random data.
+Data is generated from regular expressions, using [RandExp](https://github.com/fent/randexp.js).

 ## Browser Support
 IE 8+, Firefox, Chrome, Opera (Presto and Blink), and Safari

-Supports single page and framed forms.
+Supports single page and framed (iframes and framesets) forms.

 ## Form element support for autofilling
 ### Input Types